coin-or/CyLP/README.rst

    ``$ conda create -n cbc coin-or-cbc numpy pkg-config -c conda-forge``

 #.
-On OS X, it is easiest to install Cbc with homebrew:
+On macOS, it is easiest to install Cbc with homebrew:

    ``$ brew install cbc pkg-config``

-   Cbc is also available on OS X through conda with
+   Cbc is also available on macOS through conda with

    ``$ conda create -n cbc coin-or-cbc numpy pkg-config -c conda-forge``